Preponderous-Software/microbiome/README.md

-# env-lib-cpp-project-template
+# microbiome
-This is a template for a C++ project using env-lib-cpp.
+This application allows the user to witness the activity of a virtual microbial community.